 - A comprehensive web page (www.millersville.edu/sexualviolence) continues to provide students, families and the campus community easily accessible information about sexual and dating violence.
-1,748 unique page views were logged from August 29, 2018, through August 29, 2019.
+1,748 unique page views were logged from August 29, 2018, through August 29, 2020.
 The page contains numerous pieces of information, including reporting options, support resources, educational programming and how to support a student survivor.
 The page is dedicated to improving the ease at which individuals can locate sexual- and dating-violence information on the MU website. - Distribution of sexual violence resource cards (distributed to students during orientation programming).
 Cards are available in various support offices across campus and can be found online.
 Sexual misconduct support services and reporting options publications were distributed to students and departments.
 A resource guide for LGBTQIA+ students and staff was distributed as well.
 The Student Conduct and Community Standards Handbook does provide information and guidance for student sexual misconduct. - The YWCA Lancaster continued to provide free advocacy services for survivors of sexual assault out of the Center for Health Education and Promotion every Monday afternoon from 10 a.m.-6 p.m.
-Fifty-three sessions in the fall and 44 sessions in the spring occurred. - Domestic Violence Services of Lancaster provided a free advocate for students experiencing dating or domestic violence on Tuesdays from 1-4 p.m. in the Center for Health Education and Promotion.
-Seven advocacy sessions were held in the fall as well as 25 campus events and tabling throughout the fall and spring semesters. - The Office of Transition Programs encourages first-year-experience faculty to provide sexual-violence programming within their curriculum.
-The peer educators have been utilized to provide prevention programming in these courses. - Peer educators were provided with training on the Clery Act, Title IX, stalking and sexual-violence awareness.
-Students were asked to complete the online education portal Not Anymore. - A session on dating violence, domestic violence, sexual assault and stalking was provided to the residential assistants in Housing and Residential Programming by the Title IX Director and University Chief of Police. - The YWCA Lancaster provided two training blocks for their Sexual Assault Hotline training, one in the fall and another in the spring.
-The 40-hour training consisted of in-person and online training.
-The training is PCAR-approved and may be transferable (upon successful completion) to other rape crisis centers in Pennsylvania.
-Upon completion, individuals are required to complete an exit interview with the YWCA director in order to obtain a certificate of completion. - Millersville University received an It's on Us PA grant award in November 2018 worth \$29,959.50.
-Funding supported the continuation of the Red Flag Campaign, the development of a consent education campaign, Green Dot bystander training, social norms campaign and student assessment, and provided YWCA Lancaster Sexual Assault Counseling and Prevention experts.
+Ninety-four sessions in the fall and 44 sessions were held between the fall and spring semesters. - Domestic Violence Services of Lancaster provided a free advocate for students experiencing dating or domestic violence on Tuesdays from 1-4 p.m. in a virtual format.
+Throughout the academic year, DVS provided a table with resources and information in the Student Memorial Center. - The Office of Transition Programs encourages first-yearexperience faculty to provide sexual-violence programming within their curriculum.
+The peer educators have been utilized to provide prevention programming in these courses.